mikysett/big-is-tiny/README.md

-# Big is Tiny (BiT) - Big changes management made simple
+# Big is Tiny (BiT) - Big changes made simple

-BiT is a basic and simple tool to split your big branches into smaller PR to improve developement speed, reduce reviews times and improve their quality.
+BiT is a basic and simple tool to split your big branches into smaller PR to improve development speed, reduce reviews times and improve their quality.

 ## Key features